 Picking up right where his debut album Ready to Die left off, Life After Death was Biggie's final studio album.
 The 24-song collection boasted hit singles such as "Hypnotize," "Mo Money, Mo Problems" and "Sky's the Limit."

-Much like the last song title suggests, B.I.G took his creativity to new heights with his sophomore LP.
-Themes of Life After Death include a hardcore mafioso vibe and subliminal references to rap rivals.
-Notorious took lyrical jabs at Nas, Raekwon, DJ Premier and more in songs like "Kick in the Door" to assert himself as "sicker than your average" MC and the true King of New York.
+Much like the title track suggests, B.I.G. took his creativity to new heights with his LP.
+Among the themes on the album include a hardcore mafioso vibe and subliminal references to rap rivals.
+On songs like "Kick in the Door," Biggie spit lyrical shots at Nas, Jeru The Damaja and others and asserted himself as the true King of New York.

-The 24-track double disc was released under Bad Boy Entertainment and boasts features from Jay-Z, Puff Daddy, Mase and Bone Thugs-n-Harmony.
-As a symbol of the East Coast sound, Life After Death serves as a monument to The Notorious B.I.G.'s talent.
+The album boasts guest appearances from Jay-Z, Puff Daddy, Mase, Bone Thugs-N-Harmony, DMC (of Run-DMC) and more.
+As a symbol of the East Coast sound, Life After Death serves as a monument to The Notorious B.I.G.'s versatility.

 Life After Death reached No. 1 on the Billboard 200 chart for the week ending April 12, 1997 and held the top position for four weeks.
 On January 6, 2000, the LP was certified diamond (10 million copies sold) by the Recording Industry Association of America (RIAA).
 Currently, the album stands at 11-times platinum.

 Overall, Life After Death has been deemed a classic album and The Notorious B.I.G.'s most profound musical work before his tragic death.